c-bec-k/genesys-rpg-website/Backups/forum-FAQ.md

 You can only summon minions (or rivals with the additional effect), but the GM has the final say on what would be allowed here.
 In general any NPC listed as a minion (or rival with the additional effect) would usually be ok.
 Weapons would be mundane types, so no magic weapons (though a weapon appearing out of thin air would certainly appear magical to others!).
 You and your GM can create new versions of Conjure or new additional effects to summon more powerful allies or magical items too.

 Summoned creatures would use their appropriate profile, yes.
 So a summoned Reanimate would use the profile from Realms of Terrinoth.
 Remember though that these aren't the real thing—they are magically created simulacrum of that creature/item.

+**Question:**  I have two questions about magic implement materials from the new Terrinoth book.
+Are the prices accurate?
+A bone implement, for example, is better than oak and is half the cost?
+Or is that x1/2 supposed to be x1.5 (x1-1/2)?

+**Answer:** Those are typos.
+Bone, Hazel, and Yew should all be Cost x 1.5 (original cost, plus half the cost).

+**Question:** Wizard and mage PCs cannot turn invisible or fly since they don't get access to Augment spells, is that true?
+How can a Wizard cast such a spell?

+**Answer:** It depends on how you qualify magic like invisibility or flying, but yes, if you consider them to be an Augment type spell, then using the rules as presented in Genesys, spellcasters using Arcana would not be able to do those things.

+However, the magic rules as presented in Genesys are designed to be a template and a starting point for your own games, and do not have to be used unaltered.
+Specifically, we designed these rules so that there would be three magic skills that each had benefits and drawbacks.
+In your game, you may want spellcasters who use Arcana ("wizards") to have a more wide-ranging spell catalog.
+In that case, you can certainly give them access to Augment, or even create a new spell type that allows them to do these things (maybe call it Enhance, or Alter).

+**Question:** With the magic spell heal, can you target yourself?
+The heal spell is missing the verbiage that other self-targetable spells have.
+Wondering if that's intentional or an oversight.
+Thanks!

+**Answer:** You can target any engaged character, including yourself.

+**Question:** Can a single threat, used to cancel a maneuver, be used to end a spell that has had the concentration maneuver used to sustain it?
+For example, if a PC has a barrier spell up can a single threat on that PC be used to end the barrier he/she cast 3 rounds prior but was sustaining via concentration maneuver?

+**Answer:** A single threat seems a bit low for that effect; however the final arbitrator of whether that is possible is the GM.
+If your GM decides that's what happens, then that's their prerogative.

+**Question:** Regarding the Barrier Magic Attribute "Reflection" on page 219 of the Genesys Core Rulebook.

+Reflection reads: If an opponent makes a magic attack against and effected target and generates 3 threat or 1 despair on the check, after the check is resolved, they suffer a hit dealing damage equal to the total damage of the attack.

+However, on page 211, under 'Spending threat and despair on magic skill checks', the options for 3 threat read 'The spell is slightly more powerful than expected, one character of the GMs choice is targeted or otherwise affected by the spell as well'

+So, isn't the default effect of 3 threat already more powerful than the benefit of the barrier reflection?
+If the GM were to select the 'caster' as the additional target, the effects seem identical.
+Alternatively the GM could select another target, making the default 3 threat option less restricted than the benefit afforded by Barrier Reflect.
+Is this correct?
+Should barrier reflect be applying to non-magic attacks instead?
+Note: On page 166 of the Realms of Terrinoth book, the Necromancer 'Wall of Bones' spell has a Reflect ﻿component that applies to both magic and non-magic attacks.

+**Answer:** The Reflection attribute as listed in the Genesys core rulebook is correct.
+It is true that Threat can be spent to cause additional targets to be affected by a spell, which does mean that the one can end up with the same result.
+This is also correct.

+The two really shouldn't be compared side by side because one (the Reflection option) is under the control of the player, while the other (the option in Table III.2—4) is under the control of the GM.
+The second option also applies to any spell cast (including healing, augmentations, etc), and can target any other character in the encounter (not just the caster or their target).
+But the player isn't going to be able to be the one who selects who the second target is going to be under the spending Threat option in Table III.2—4, so it's not an ability they can count on or control.

+The Reflection attribute does not work against ranged attacks.
+The Necromancer's spell in the Realms of Terrinoth does, but that is a specific spell for a specific NPC, and thus does not necessarily follow the same rules.

+**Question:** When a character casts a Conjure spell during encounter with a Summon Ally effect, on page 217 GCRB it is written that: "The character may spend a maneuver to direct the creature, allowing them to determine its action and maneuver."
+Does the character have to perform the maneuver to direct the creature every following turn?
+Or a single maneuver with "Attack" command is enough for the duration of an encounter?

+Secondly, can a character summon two creatures/items (different type or not) by performing a Conjure magic action two times?
+Or the second Conjure spell "replaces" the effects of the first spell?

+**Answer:** Your character must spend a maneuver each turn to direct the summoned creature to perform an action and a maneuver.
+Your character may summon two (or more) creatures at once.

+**Question:**

+1. So as I understand, the creature won't continue attacking an opponent unless I perform a maneuver each turn even if it fits their instincts.
+Is that correct?
+2. For example, my Player wants to summon a bear, but later he decides to summon another bear with second Conjure action while still maintaining the first spell.
+Can a character concentrate on two different Conjure spells at the same time or the second Conjure spell "replaces" the effects of the first spell?

+**Answer:** With a literal interpretation of the rules, no the creature will not.
+How it behaves is up to the GM, and that might involve attacking its original target, or it might suddenly run away, hide, attack the summoner, or get bored and start sniffing around its environment.
+This caveat exists so that players do not abuse the summoning rules.
+They may engineer a situation where the creature gets put into a situation where it has no choice but to fight, or its very presence is all the player needs!
+But the only way to guarantee that it does what the player wants is to direct it, and GMs should highlight the uncertainty of summoning creatures otherwise.

+Your player can summon two creatures and concentrate on both of them, provided they have the maneuvers to do so!

 ## Skills